 No- we focus our expertise on offering the best new car leasing pricing and service we can.
 There are many easy ways to sell your used car such as car buying services, online marketplaces and classified advertising.

-All of our main funding companies will collect the initial rental by Direct Debit, usually within a week from delivery taking place.
-You don't have to pay it upfront.
-You're not able to pay it by credit card, it must be collected by Direct Debit from the bank account nominated on the finance application.
+All of our funding partners will collect the initial rental by Direct Debit.
+This usually happens within 7-10 days of delivery taking place.
+You don't have to pay this upfront.
+Unfortunately your not able to pay it by credit card, it must be collected by Direct Debit from the bank account nominated on the finance application.

-No- the Direct Debit must be collected from an account from the individual or business named on the lease agreement.
-Joint accounts are acceptable however.
+No, the Direct Debit must be collected from the account of the individual or business named on the lease agreement.
+Joint accounts are acceptable.

 Yes!
 Before you go, you'll need to request a VE103/Green Card from the finance company- these are usually valid for 12 months.
 There may be a small administration charge for this document.

-First of all, don't worry!
 If this happens, after the vehicle is collected you'll be charged by the mile (pence per mile).
-We will make you aware of the excess mileage price before delivery, it will be noted on your leasing agreement.
-Some agreements can be amended before they expire if your circumstances change in the course of the contract, so you can adjust your mileage (this will usually adjust your monthly rental) to avoid excess mileage charges at the end of the contract.
+We will make you aware of the excess mileage price before delivery, it will also be noted on your leasing agreement.
+Some agreements allow mileage amendments during the contract so if your circumstances change you can adjust your mileage (this will usually adjust your monthly rental) to avoid excess mileage charges at the end of the contract.
 For further details, contact our admin team.